-2.A.5.
-Specific objectives corresponding to the investment priority and expected results
+2.A.5 Specific objectives corresponding to the investment priority and expected results

-ID Investment priority 1 of Priority axis 2 Specific objective 2.1 Natural and cultural resources developed into sustainable tourist attractions The results that the Member States seek to achieve with Union This specific objective aims to develop cultural and natural resources into joint tourist attractions and products in order to improve the attractiveness of living and visiting environment. support The investment priorities are selected to address, in a balanced way, the aspects of preserving nature and developing it as a resource for sustainable economic development.
-Thus, finding the balance between preserving and developing the natural and cultural resources.
+ID of the specific objective 2.1.
+Title of the specific objective Natural and cultural resources developed into sustainable tourist attractions Results that the Member States seek to achieve with Union support This specific objective aims to develop cultural and natural resources into joint tourist attractions and products in order to improve the attractiveness of living and visiting environment.
+The investment priorities are selected to address, in a balanced way, the aspects of preserving nature and developing it as a resource for sustainable economic development.
+Thus, finding the balance between preserving and developing the

+ID of the specific objective 2.1.
+Title of the specific objective Natural and cultural resources developed into sustainable tourist attractions natural and cultural resources.
 The first step for implementing activities under this specific objective will be to map the common natural and cultural resources of the Central Baltic region.
 The list of relevant natural and cultural resources will be defined in the Programme Manual.

-ID Investment priority 1 of Priority axis 2 Specific objective 2.2 Sustainably planned and managed marine and coastal areas The results that the Member States seek to achieve with This specific objective aims to address joint challenges and issues related to maritime spatial planning of exclusive economic zones of territorial waters and integrated coastal zone management.
-Union support This objective aims to foster co-operation, mediate and find the balance between different sectors that have different interests using marine and coastal resources, e.g. agriculture and nature conservation, tourism and coastal protection, shipping and fisheries.
+ID of the specific objective 2.2.
+Title of the specific objective Sustainably planned and managed marine and coastal areas Results that the Member States seek to achieve with Union support This specific objective aims to address joint challenges and issues related to maritime spatial planning of exclusive economic zones of territorial waters and integrated coastal zone management.
+This objective aims to foster co-operation, mediate and find the balance between different sectors that have different interests using marine and coastal resources, e.g. agriculture and nature conservation, tourism and coastal protection, shipping and fisheries.
 It should lead to sustainable use of the fragile resources of the Baltic Sea and its coastal areas.